dora-metrics/pelorus/docs/GettingStarted/Examples.md

             value: github
           - name: TOKEN
             value: github_token
+          - name: APP_LABEL
+            value: example_label
           - name: PROJECTS
             value: user/example_repository
 ```

-To monitor more applications, we would have to:
+To monitor more applications using GitHub as the provider, we would have to:

 * Add all the others namespaces (comma separated) in the `deploytime` exporter.
 * Create a `committime` exporter for each application, like the previous one, but with their corresponding namespaces.
-* Create a `failure` exporter for each application, like the previous one, but with their corresponding GitHub repositories.
+* Create a `failure` exporter for each application, like the previous one, but with their corresponding GitHub repositories, and label issues properly with each application name.

 ## GitHub & Bitbucket & Jira